When Your Business Needs Deep Understanding of Human Factors, Turn to the Robots

 For businesses, there are also external applications.
 Customer feedback forms or surveys are one great example of this.
 The real, unedited thoughts and feelings of a customer toward a business or product are extremely valuable as they can identify trends, drive improvement, and help foster deeper engagement.
 However, in addition to the problems identified above, companies struggle with low response rates and with uncovering the true root causes of customer issues.
 This is where AI comes in.

 Let’s return to the issue of staff surveys.
 A business owner looking to capture employee sentiment has a few options.
-You can use traditional methods but even at best, results will be limited by the closed, cursory responses of the survey design.
+You can use traditional methods, but even at best, results will be limited by the closed, cursory responses of the survey design.
 You can offer anonymity and encourage participation by outsourcing survey management to an external outfit, but this will not eliminate human operator bias or failure in interpretation.
 Or, you can work with sentiment analysis where respondents can give long-form feedback, and look to AI—robots—to collect and interpret the data, thus closing the major gaps in your existing process.

 The benefits of sentiment analysis in a nutshell